CHAMPION316/Riddle-Me-Batman/README.md

 ## Existing Features

 Image of the home screen when the player runs the program.
 The user will be greeted with the 3 input options.
+With a text at the very bottom that will ask the user to

+**Please choose an option :**

-    * Play Game
+    Typing 1 = Play Game
-    * High Scores
+    Typing 2 = High Scores
-    * Exit
+    Typing 3 = Exit

-\
-&nbsp;
+*(Input 3 will close out the terminal like exiting any program)*

 ![Home Screen](wireframes/images/home-image.jpg)

 \
 &nbsp;

 * The next image is of the game itself which is that of the old school hangman game but with the twist that it's Robin you have to save from being hung.
 The user with have to guess letters 1 by 1 in order to solve the word.
 When the user makes a guess whether correct or wong a * asterisk will fill the place of the letters gussed so the user knows not to choose that letter again.
 However in this game that is still a possibility in which the user will get a string that let's them know they already guessed that letter and still waste an attempt.

-\
-&nbsp;

 ![Play Game](wireframes/images/play-image.jpg)